Vai Price Tops $1.00 on Top Exchanges (VAI)

 Vai Token Profile

 Vai was first traded on November 16th, 2020.
-Vai’s total supply is 4,881,172 tokens.
+Vai’s total supply is 5,155,327 tokens.
+The Reddit community for Vai is https://reddit.com/r/venusprotocol and the currency’s Github account can be viewed here.
+The official message board for Vai is medium.com/venusprotocol.
+The official website for Vai is venus.io.
 Vai’s official Twitter account is @venusprotocol and its Facebook page is accessible here.
-Vai’s official message board is medium.com/venusprotocol.
-The Reddit community for Vai is https://reddit.com/r/venusprotocol and the currency’s Github account can be viewed here.
-Vai’s official website is venus.io.

 The Venus Protocol will enable users to mint VAI (VAI), a synthetic stablecoin based on the price of $1 USD, by using the vTokens from the underlying collateral that they have previously supplied to the protocol.
 Users can borrow up to 50% of the remaining collateral value they have on the protocol from their vTokens to mint VAI.”

 It is usually not possible to buy alternative cryptocurrencies such as Vai directly using US dollars.
-Investors seeking to acquire Vai should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Vai using one of the exchanges listed above.
+Investors seeking to acquire Vai should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Vai using one of the aforementioned exchanges.

 Receive News & Updates for Vai Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Vai and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.